dominique-lopiccolo/dominique-lopiccolo.github.io/_pages/about.md

 ## About Me 🖋️
 Hi!
 My name is Dominique, and I am a PhD student in the [Interdisciplinary Neuroscience Program](https://www.udel.edu/academics/colleges/grad/prospective-students/programs/interdisciplinary/interdisciplinary-neuroscience/degree-requirements/) at the University of Delaware working with the extraordinary [Dr. Alon Hafri](https://pal.lingcogsci.udel.edu/team/).

-Prior to starting my PhD, I completed a master's degree in applied linguistics under the inimitable [Dr. Charles B. Chang](https://ling.bu.edu/people/chang/) at Boston University.
+Prior to starting my PhD, I completed a master's degree in applied linguistics under the inimitable [Dr. Charles B. Chang](https://cbchang.com/) at Boston University (now at the City University of Hong Kong).

 I then moved to Amman, Jordan, on a [Fulbright Scholarship](https://us.fulbrightonline.org/about/fulbright-us-student-program) to teach at the University of Petra and conduct research on numerical processing in Arabic readers.